 The SMSC is one of the four Eastern Dakota bands collectively called the Santee.
 Their original land base was considered to be east to Lake Michigan, south to north central Iowa, west to the prairie, and north into the big woods.
 The Nakota resided mainly along the Mississippi and Missouri rivers.
 The Lakota were originally in northwestern Minnesota, the southern prairies of Canada, and eastern North Dakota, but they moved to the great western prairies west of the Missouri River as Europeans migrated west.

 Today the Dakota tribes currently reside in the upper Midwest (Minnesota, North and South Dakota, Nebraska, Montana, and southern Canada).
 The eastern Dakota, or Santee, are made up of the Mdewakanton, the Wahpekute, the Sissitunwan and the Wahpetunwan.
 The western band, the Titunwan, are known today as the Lakota and are made up of seven sub-bands (the Sicangu, Oglala, Itazipco, Hunkpapa, Mniconjou, Sihasapa, and Ohenunpa).
 The Nakota (the Ihanktunwan and Ihanktunwanna) live between the Dakota and Lakota, generally along the Missouri River in southeast South Dakota.

 Is the SMSC connected to any of the other tribes in Minnesota?

 What do you call people who belong to your tribe?

-We refer to members of the SMSC as Community members.
-The “C” is capitalized because our tribe is the Shakopee Mdewakanton Sioux Community.
+We refer to members of the SMSC as Community Members.
 Every tribe has its own preference for how to refer to its members.

 What is the difference between a tribe, Community, or band?